Romans-I-XVI/Roku-gameEngine/README.md

 Loads a short sound in to memory from the provided path to be triggered by playSound() with the provided name.
 This is specifically for sound effects, because the sounds are in memory they will be played instantly.
 ##### playSound(sound_name as String, [volume as Integer]) as Boolean
 Plays the sound associated with the name provided, sound must have already been loaded using loadSound().
 Returns true if the sound was triggered.

-###### ---Registry Methods---
-##### registryWriteString(registry_section as String, key as String, value as String) as Void
-Writes to the provided registry section the provided key/value pair.
-The value should be a string.
-##### registryWriteFloat(registry_section as String, key as String, value as Float) as Void
-Same as registryWriteString() except the value should be a float.
-##### registryReadString(registry_section as String, key as String, default_value as String) as String
-Reads the provided key from the provided registry section.
-The default value will be written if the registry section and key have no value yet.
-Returns the value as a string.
-##### registryReadFloat(registry_section as String, key as String, default_value as Float) as Float
-Same as registryReadString() except returns the value as a float.

 gameObject